Megan Zavieh’s spring cleanups can add polish to your solo law practice and help your firm turn a tidy profit, too.

 Related: “Legal Technology Spending: Biggest Money-Wasters”

 Social media is habit-forming, as we well know.
 It is useful to periodically evaluate whether the platforms sucking your time are actually the best ones for your business.
-Perhaps you set your law firm up on Facebook and routinely share content there.
-But have your clients migrated over to Instagram?
-Are you active on Twitter but your network is more active on LinkedIn?
+Perhaps you set your law firm up on LinkedIn and routinely share content there.
+But have your clients migrated over to TikTok or Threads?

 Learning to use a new platform is daunting, but wasting time on a platform that is not helping your solo law practice grow is a poor business decision.
 If you are using paid ads, then this is all the more important.